Patient Complaint & Grievance Policy

-A formal "grievance" is defined as a written or verbal complaint that is made to the hospital by a patient, or the patient's representative, regarding the patient's care (if not resolved at the time of the complaint by staff present), abuse or neglect, issues related to the hospital's compliance with the CMS Hospital Conditions of Participation (CoPs), or a Medicare beneficiary billing complaint related to the rights and limitations provided by 42 CFR 489.
+A formal “grievance” is defined as a written or verbal complaint that is made to the hospital by a patient, or the patient’s representative, regarding the patient’s care (when the concern is not resolved at the time of the complaint by staff present), abuse or neglect, issues related to the hospital’s compliance with the CMS Hospital Conditions of Participation (CoPs), or a Medicare beneficiary billing complaint related to the rights and limitations provided by 42 CFR 489.

 A complaint is considered a grievance when:

 - It is received in writing (i.e., letter, email, fax, attachment to a patient survey)

 - A patient or patient’s representative requests that their complaint be handled as a formal complaint or grievance